-While our production and marketing subsidiaries are successors-in-interest to a gas purchase contract dated October 1, 1993, and originally entered into by and among TEMI, Torch Royalty Company and Velasco Gas

-Company Ltd as it relates to our production from the Trust Wells, no gas produced by us is sold to unaffiliated third parties under this gas purchase contract.
-The primary purpose of the portion of the gas purchase contract to which we have succeeded is to provide the calculation of gross proceeds for purposes of determining any royalty amounts we owe in respect of the NPI.
+Our production and marketing subsidiaries are successors-in-interest to a gas purchase contract dated October 1, 1993, and originally entered into by and among TEMI, Torch Royalty Company and Velasco Gas Company Ltd as it relates to our production from the Trust Wells.
+No gas produced by us was sold to third parties under this gas purchase contract as the primary purpose of the portion of the gas purchase contract to which we succeeded was to provide the calculation of gross proceeds for purposes of determining any royalty amounts we owe in respect of the NPI.
+The gas purchase contract was terminated on January 29, 2008 as a result of the termination of the Trust.

-TEMI is currently providing us with natural gas marketing services in connection with the gas produced from Robinson's Bend Field, including the Trust Wells, in exchange for a fee of \$30,000 per month plus an incentive payment of 50% of any revenue created in excess of the revenue that would have been created if the gas had been sold at the SONAT Inside FERC Price for the relevant period.
-Under this arrangement, we determine acceptable purchasers, the type of the sales and the credit terms of the purchasers.
-TEMI does not take title to the gas or receive the sales proceeds.
-The marketing arrangement terminates on June 30, 2007.
-We are currently evaluating options for marketing services after the termination of the agreement.
+TEMI provided us with natural gas marketing services in connection with the gas produced from the Black Warrior Basin, including the Trust Wells, in exchange for a fee of \$30,000 per month plus an incentive payment of 50% of any revenue created in excess of the revenue that would have been created if the gas had been sold at the SONAT Inside FERC price for the relevant sales period.
+Under this arrangement, we determined acceptable purchasers, the type of the sales and the credit terms of the purchasers.
+TEMI did not take title to the gas or receive the sales proceeds.
+The marketing arrangement terminated on June 30, 2007.
+We have entered into an agreement with Bear Energy LP to purchase natural gas and to provide marketing services in the Black Warrior Basin.
+We also sell natural gas produced from the basin to Enterprise Alabama.